 Principles of Miracles: Introduction

-Once you know your true self, then you have complete faith in God.
+Once you know your true Self, then you have complete faith in God.
 You will never again be sick or lonely or unhappy or afraid.
 You will never again be uncertain or unsure of anything.
-You will eternally be perfectly happy, whole and complete, as you were created by God in His image of Light.
+You will eternally be perfectly happy, whole and complete, loving, lovable and lovely, as you were created by God in His image of Light.
 The Word of God is: "My Son is pure and holy as Myself."
 This is how you MUST see yourself to know yourself truly.

 Miracles are part of an interlocking chain of forgiveness which, when complete, is the Atonement.